ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

 ### StormFunctions

+There are two heat diffusion functions within this file: diffuse and diffuse_conservation.
+Diffuse is the first iteration of the code

 ### Main

 ## Resulting Animations and Graphs

+There are various animations and graphs resulting from this project.
+We will beging with the first iteration of the project where the heat diffusion was not conserved.

 ## Conclusion

+There are many areas to improve with this code to create a better atmospheric model.
+Although they were not implemented here, various additional storm functions could be added without much change to Main.py and OctreeFunctions.py to make a much more accurate model.
+Some of the possible additional charactersitics involved with storms (some of which were previously mentioned in the introduction) are vorticity, wind speed, and pressure.

 -Areas to improve code
 -Restate important points of result